ludicast/saki/README.markdown

 Obviously the return for this is where you have functions acting as "reusable steps" in the style of Cucumber.
 In addition your "before blocks" are more expressive.

 Finally, to simplify setting up integration tests, anything you wrap in an `integrate` block (like `describe`) sets the test type to acceptance.
+This is the default function of the generators, but feel free to use the regular describe block as long as you set its :type option to :acceptance.

 ## Installation